 Ya that J1900 is going to be a big, big bottleneck.
 But it’s easy to look past it given all the other advantages.

-For instance the prior model of mini PC I was using were the variations of the Z83 mini PC (which are still on amazon).
+For instance the prior model of mini PC I was using were the variations of the Z83 mini PC.
 The ones I had were only HDMI out only which seemed to have an issue with my HDMI/VGA adapter and/or the 4:3 screens I was trying to use resulting in a “no signal” during the time the device was booting (this makes it hard to install windows or adjust UEFI settings).

 Also, the “power on from USB” feature will come in a lot of handy.
 I was concerned a little that I would have to re-solder a power button to some wires.
 But with this power on feature I won’t have to worry about that.